ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The [BERT](https://arxiv.org/abs/1810.04805) encoder allows for loading a pre-trained bert model.
 Models are available on [GitHub](https://github.com/google-research/bert) for download.
 The downloaded pretrained model directory contains:
-- `bert_config.json` which holds the hyperparameters of the bert architecture,
+- `bert_config.json` which holds the hyper-parameters of the bert architecture,
 - `vocab.txt` which contains the vocabulary of BPE word pieces the model was trained on,
 - `bert_model.ckpt` files (`.meta`, `.index` and `.data-00000-of-00001`) which contain the names of the tensors and the weights.